 Welcome to Tribeca

 Located between the business district of Downtown Manhattan and the cultural treasures of Greenwich Village, Tribeca is perfectly situated to offer a full New York experience.
-Bordered by the beautifully-developed Hudson River Park, residents have direct access to some of the best outdoor space in the city.
+Bordered by the beautifully developed Hudson River Park, residents have direct access to some of the best outdoor spaces in the city.
 Coupled with the bustling energy of Canal Street, Tribeca locals have a variety of experiences at their fingertips.

 Spacious converted lofts are Tribeca’s defining feature.
 With the privacy and flexibility such spaces afford, the neighborhood offers many exciting high-end residential opportunities.

 - Outdoor activities and sweeping views of Pier 25 in Hudson River Park

 - Sophisticated and quiet atmosphere of this sparsely populated neighborhood

 - The cultural delights of the art galleries and the annual Tribeca Film Festival